varunvatsal/learning_react/readme.md

 currency_converter -> making real time currency converter, using api, useState, useEffect.

 learning_react_router -> making a multiple linked webpages using react router, navlink, link, paths etc, Rendering a nested UI from the route matches

+learning_context-> learning how to use context api by making theme switcher.

+to_do-> making to-do app using local stroage, and context api.